gvwilson/thirdbit/src/fiction/madica/index.md

 ## Lunch!

-"No, sir," rasped a voice from behind the two girls.
+"No, sir," rasped a voice behind the two girls.
 "They aren't your lunch.
 We're not having lunch today."

 "Ah."
-The glowing red light in Santa's eyes dimmed.
+Santa's glowing red eyes dimmed.
 "Pity.
-I haven't had lunch in… in quite a while."
+I haven't had lunch in quite a while."

 "That's right, sir."
 The voice sounded like metal scraping on stone.
 "You don't eat lunch any more."

+"Pity," Santa Claws repeated.
-"Ah.
-Pity.
-I think I rather enjoyed it."
-Santa's eyes went dark.
-His body sagged slightly, as if the tension had gone out of whatever wires and cables were holding it together.
-Madica let out the breath she hadn't realized she was holding and was finally able to turn and see who had been speaking.
+"I think I rather enjoyed it."
+His eyes went dark and his body sagged slightly, as if the tension had gone out of whatever wires and cables held it together.

+Madica let out the breath she hadn't realized she was holding and turned to see who had been speaking.
 It was the deskbot.
-It had rubber casters at the end of each of its four straight legs, and had rolled silently into the room behind them.
-Ike stood beside it, bouncing up and down with excitement.
+It had rubber casters at the end of each of its legs, and had rolled silently into the room behind them.

+Ike stood beside it,
+bouncing up and down.
 "Wasn't he great?" he burbled.
 "I mean, wow, Santa Claws—*the* Santa Claws.
 And he talked to you and everything!"

 "Talk to us?
 He wanted to *eat* us!"
 Madica said hotly.
 "And don't say, yeah, but he didn't, or I'll—I'll—"

 "This interview is over," the deskbot announced flatly.
 It spun around and started rolling back to its post outside the door.
 "You will be taken for enhancement now."

+Madica crossed her arms.
 "And if I—if *we* say no?"
-Madica asked, crossing her arms.

 The deskbot never had a chance to answer.
-With a blood-curdling yowl, the ninja cat finally made its move.
+With a blood-curdling yowl,
+the ninja cat finally made its move.

-Later, Madica would wonder where it had been hiding, and how a black cat, ninja or not, could possibly hide in a white corridor.
-Right then, all she could do was duck as the cat leaped over the screen ELF, rolled under the pogo ELF just as it was at the top of its endless bouncing, jumped up and ran *across* the top of the deskbot, dodging its arms with a graceful backflip, and landed on one of the saucer motivators.
+Madica would wonder later where it had been hiding.
+Right then all she could do was duck as the cat leaped over the screen ELF and rolled under the pogo ELF, jumped up and ran *across* the deskbot, and landed on one of the saucer motivators.
 The motivator flew forward under the impact, right into Madica's middle.

+"Oof!" she grunted,
-"Oof!" she grunted.
-Before she could straighten up, the cat reached down under the motivator and hit the 'up' switch.
+falling onto it just in time for the cat to hit the 'up' switch.

 The motivator shot into the air with Madica and the cat on top of it.
-At the last possible moment, the cat pounced—right onto Madica's bum.
+At the last possible moment,
+the cat pounced—right onto Madica's bum.
 "Ow!" she exclaimed as its claws dug in.
+Off-balance,
-Off-balance, the motivator flipped onto its side.
-Madica flew off and landed right on Santa Claws' head.
+the motivator flipped onto its side.
+Madica flew right onto Santa Claws' head.

-The cat landed beside her and snagged her arm before she could slide off.
-"Right," it said.
+The cat landed beside her
+and snagged her arm before she could slide off.
+"Good show," it said.
 "Now we need one of the blighter's eyes."

-"What?
-What?"
-Madica's heart was pounding.
+"What!?"
+Madica's heart pounded in her chest.
 "What were you *thinking*?
 I could have been killed!?"

-"I was thinking you wanted to help save the world," the cat snapped.
+"I was *thinking* you wanted to save the world," the cat snapped.
-"Now, if you don't mind, could you please unscrew one of its eyes before the guards—oh dear."
-The cat pounced again, this time onto Madica's head to push it down an instant before a ruby beam lanced through the air.
+"Now if you don't mind,
+could you please unscrew one of its eyes before the guards—oh dear."
+The cat pounced onto Madica's head, push it down just as a ruby beam lanced through the air.

 "Blast," the cat cursed.
 "I was afraid of that."
+Down below,
-Down below, the deskbot had taken a laser pistol out of one of its drawers and was lining up a second shot.
+the deskbot had taken a laser pistol out of one of its drawers and was lining up a second shot.
 "You get the eye—I'll try to draw their fire.
 Oh, and best hurry—you don't want to be up here when Himself wakes up."

+*Bzzzzap!*
-*Bzzzzap!* The air above Madica's head suddenly smelled like a hot frying pan.
+The air above Madica's head suddenly smelled like a hot frying pan.
 "Wakes up!?
 Why don't *you* get the eye!?"

 "No thumbs, remember?"
-The cat bunched its hindquarters and leaped into the air as if to catch the next ruby-red beam that sizzled above it.
+The cat bunched its hindquarters and leaped into the air as if to catch the next ruby-red laser beam.
 It twisted as it landed and bounded back along the dino-bot's rusty metal spine.

-With her heart in her throat, Madica slid her hand along Santa Claws's head and down to its eye.
-She tried twisting it, first one way and then the other.
-When nothing happened, she edged over to get some leverage and pulled.
+With her heart in her throat,
+Madica slid her hand along Santa Claws's head and down to its eye.

-*Pop!* Trembling, she pulled her hand back up, waiting for a shout from the ELFs below or for the bright, final light of a laser beam.
-But the deskbot was still shooting at the cat, who was practically dancing along Santa's tail to keep its attention.
+She twisted it one way and then the other.
+When nothing happened,
+she edged over to get some leverage and pulled.

+*Pop!*

+*Now what do I do?* Madica thought frantically.
+Holding up the eye and shouting,
+"I have it!"
+didn't seem like a good idea,
-*Now what do I do?* Madica thought wearily.
-She was pretty sure she knew what would happen if she held up the eye and shouted, "I have it!"
-She peeked over the side of the dinosaur's enormous head.
+so she peeked over the side of the dinosaur's enormous head.
 Laurellen and Ike were still below, along with six—no, seven—no, eight—ELFs of varying shapes, sizes, and armaments.
 Two of them even seemed to be taking a third apart in order to build what she really, really hoped wasn't a rocket launcher.

 Luckily (although that might not actually be the best word), Santa Claws chose that moment to wake up.
-With a scraping grind and a gust of oil-stained breath, it opened its mouth in a yawn that Madica's entire class could have taken a one-way ride in.
-She yelped as it stretched its neck and took a couple of tentative, half-awake steps.
+With a scraping grind and a gust of oil-stained breath, it opened its mouth in a yawn as big as a bathtub.

-Madica bit her lip to stop herself from shrieking as Santa Claws bent down and tilted its head to look at the ELFs with its remaining eye.
+She yelped as it stretched its neck and took a couple of tentative steps, then bit her lip to stop herself from shrieking as Santa Claws bent down and tilted its head to look at the ELFs with its remaining eye.
-"Are you my lunch?" it rumbled?
+"Are you my lunch?" it rumbled.

 Somehow the ninja cat was back just in time to answer.
-"Oh yes," it said right into Santa's ear.
-"Yes *sir*!
-They are indeed your lunch.
+"Absolutely!" it said right into Santa's ear.
+"They are indeed your lunch.
 Bon appetit!"
-And as the world's only, and therefore hungriest, santasaurus rex leaned foward to gobble up the closest ELF, the cat dug its claws into Madica's arm and threw itself to the side.
-With a yelp and a tumble, she rolled clumsily past the rusty metal ear, slid down Santa's next, and landed splat on the floor on her backside.
+As the world's only,
+and therefore hungriest,
+santasaurus rex leaned foward to gobble up the closest ELF, the cat dug its claws into Madica's arm and threw itself to the side.
+With a yelp and a tumble,
+she slid clumsily down Santa's back and landed on the floor.

 </section>